DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 # --------------  ERROR EXIT CODES  --------------
 # Kopia does not interrupts its run with an error exit code if a target or a repository are missing.
 # This hides errors and makes systemd OnFailure event ineffective.
 # Below are the checks for the paths existence,
-# resulting in an immediate error exit code any of them do not exist.
+# resulting in an immediate error exit code if any of them does not exist.
 # They are at the end because some backup might still get done even if something is missing
-# We just want exit code 1 to let systemd know there was a failure.
+# We just want exit code 1 to let systemd know that there was a failure.

 IFS=' ' read -ra paths <<< "$BACKUP_THIS"
 for path in "${paths[@]}"; do